jesse-ai/jesse/README.md

 ### 2. Firewall
 The dashboard is supposed to be accessible only by you.
 That makes it easy to secure.
 So the best way is to just close all incoming ports except for the ones you need.
 But open them **only for your trusted IP addresses**.
-This can be done via both a firewall from within the server, or the firewall that your cloud provider provides (Hetzner, DigitalOcean, etc).
+This can be done via both a firewall from within the server or the firewall that your cloud provider provides (Hetzner, DigitalOcean, etc).

 I will show you how to do it via ufw which is a popular firewall that comes with Ubuntu 20.04: